sethvs/sthVault/docs/en-us/New-sthVault.md

 Vault is an .xml file, containing Name-Vaule pairs.

-The vaults can be useful when you need to store some values, be it in the plain text, SecureStrings or PSCredential object and then use them in automation scripts and workflows.
+The vaults can be useful when you need to store some values, be it in the plain text form, SecureStrings or PSCredential object and then use them in automation scripts and workflows.

 You can create the vault by using the **-VaultName** or **-VaultFilePath** parameter.